wxIshiko/wxCharts/docs/installation/README.md

 cmake ..
 make
 ```
-At the end of these steps you should have the file 'libwxCharts.a' in the 'build/bin' directory.
+At the end of these steps you should have the file `libwxCharts.a` in the `build/bin` directory.